Sometimes you swear you’re sharing your house with a spirit — either that, or your home is very much alive and has a mind of its own.

 Peeling Exterior Paint

-Cause: Moisture is probably getting underneath the paint, perhaps from a leaking gutter overhead or from a steamy bathroom on the other side of the affected area are often the culprit.
+Cause: Moisture is probably getting underneath the paint.
+Leaky gutters or a steamy bathroom on the other side of the affected area are often the culprit.

-Cause: Sure, termites usually signal their presence by building pencil-thick mud tubes up from the ground or by swarming from pinholes in floors or walls.
-But did you know it’s also possible to detect them by sound?
+Cause: Typically, it’s termites and carpenter ants — tiny beasts that love to feast on your home’s bones.
 Tap on a wall and then press an ear against it.
 If you hear a rustling sound, it could be termites.
-A sound like crinkling cellophane could mean carpenter ants.
+A sound like crinkling cellophane could mean carpenter ants

 Cure: Call a pest-control professional.
 Cost is $65 to $100 for an inspection.

-Cause: If the knocking occurs when you turn off water, you have “water hammer,” caused when fast-moving water comes to a sudden stop and there is no air chamber (a short, specially designed piece of pipe) to cushion the shock wave.
+Cause: If the knocking occurs when you turn off water, you have what’s known as “water hammer” — when fast-moving water comes to a sudden stop and there’s no air chamber (usually a short pipe) to cushion the shock wave.
 If knocking occurs when your furnace switches on or off, metal ducts are expanding or contracting as temperature changes.

-Cause: Worn interior parts may be causing water to trickle through the toilet constantly, causing the water level in the tank to lower and eventually triggering the refill mechanism.
+Cause: Worn interior parts may be causing water to trickle through the toilet constantly, causing the water level in the tank to lower and trigger the refill mechanism.
 A leaky toilet potentially wastes 1,500 gallons a month (not to mention the wasted $$$!).

 Cure: Untangle or loosen the chain — it may be too tight and preventing the flapper from seating fully, letting water leak out the flush valve.
 Or, try bending the tube connected to the float ball.
 If those don’t work, replace the valve and flapper inside the toilet tank (under $25 if you do it yourself, and a little more if you upgrade to a water-saving dual-flush valve).